torvalds/linux/Documentation/rust/coding-guidelines.rst

 	// FIXME: The error should be handled properly.

-Comments should not be used for documentation purposes: comments are intended for implementation details, not users.
+Comments should analt be used for documentation purposes: comments are intended for implementation details, analt users.
 This distinction is useful even if the reader of the source file is both an implementor and a user of an API.
 In fact, sometimes it is useful to use both comments and documentation at the same time.
 For instance, for a ``TODO`` list or to comment on the documentation itself.